wp-repository/wpmu-plugin-stats/README.md

 ## Description ##

-This plugin provides a snapshot view of which blogs are using any particular plugin.
+This plugin give you a count and the listing of sites using your installed plugins.

-Because the time to generate stats can be quite large, network plugin useage is cached and can be regenerated anytime via the "Regenerate" button.
+Usage data is cached in a Transient (non-autoloading) but the data collection process can be a very expensive operation depending on plugin and (especially) site count.
+Check the [FAQ](https://wordpress.org/plugins/wpmu-plugin-stats/faq/ "Frequently Asked Questions") for more details on caching.

+** Requires a WordPress Multisite Installation **
+* JavaScript needs to be enabled to see the list of sites using a plugin *

 ### Development ###